 I was thinking, wouldn’t it be better if our entire Iron Man model could be powered by a single, centralized power source?
 Well, after adding a bunch of custom lighting to my FDNY Tower Ladder 9 partwork build, I decided I would try to adapt the same Light My Bricks (LMB) lighting components to my Iron Man.
-While these parts are designed for use with LEGOs, they are tiny, modular, and work amazingly well for adding lighting in small places on anything.
+While these parts are designed for use with LEGOs, they are tiny, modular, and work amazingly well for adding lighting in small places on nearly anything.
 There are many ways to accomplish what I am doing here, but this is the solution I chose.

 DISCLAIMER: If you choose to attempt these modifications, you assume all risks thereof.
 I just wanted to share my experiences here.
 Neither Fanhome/DeAgostini, nor myself, are responsible for any damages that may occur.

 NOTE: This list is now complete based on my final installation.

 - 2x Bit Lights (Cool White) 30cm (4 pack) $10.99 USD